fontysrobotics/ARMinor-2020-Maniputaltor-with-FOC-and-FPGA/Simulation/GUI/README.md

 This project uses Tkinter as it supports different architectures.
 This toolkit is beginner friendly but also offers advanced features.

+## How to start
+In order to start the UI you need to start the main_window.py with python 2.

+`` python src/gui/main_window.py ``

+To run the guy you need to have `pillow` and `rospy` installed.
+You can install pillow by running.
+`` pip install pillow ``

+To install rospy please refer to installation of ROS.

+To run the unity simulation refer to the Simulation folder in this repository.

 ## Work in progress
 This project is still in the early stage of development.